surister/queryzen/queryzen-docs/docs/tutorials/python/creating_a_zen.md

 # In depth: Creating a Zen.

 !!!
 Note
-    The snippets of this page assumes you have imported
+    The snippets of this page assumes you have imported queryzen.
     ```python
     from queryzen import QueryZen

     qz = QueryZen()
     ```

 The simplest way to create a Zen is: